HL7NZ/hpi/input/pagecontent/getOrganization.md

-### Read Organization with Identifier (hpi-organisation-id)
+### Get Organization

+The Get Organisation use case looks at how a user can find an HPI organisation record.

+#### Get Organization using hpi-organisation-id

 <div>
 {% include get-organization.svg %}
 </div>

-Read Organization processing steps:
+**Get Organization processing steps:**

 1. The user supplies a hpi-organisation-id for the Organization to be looked up
 2. The integrating application sends an HTTP GET request for the Organization resource using the hpi-organisation-id to identify the Organization whose information is being requested E.g. GET\<Endpoint>/Organization/GZZ999-J
 3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned